alex-shapiro/playhouse/README.md

 # Playhouse

-WIP Subset of PufferLib, ported for self-educational purposes
+WIP port of PufferLib, for self-educational purposes

+Differences from PufferLib:

+- Tetris env is written in parallel Rust (no vector.py required for 1-GPU training)
+- Type checks with `basedpyright`
+- Typed config files

 ## Instructions